Cleveroad/CRPageViewController/README.md

 ## Support

-If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "CRPageViewController.
-Support request.")
+If you have any questions, issues or propositions, please create a <a href="https://github.com/Cleveroad/CRPageViewController/issues">new issue</a> in this repository.
+If you want to hire us, send an email to sales@cleveroad.com or send the request on the <a href="https://www.cleveroad.com/contact">site</a>.
+Find us on

 ## Author